HugoDelval/pseudo-automated-code-review/README.md

 python3 extract_bad_practices.py
 ```

-Outputs are writen in *outputs.json*
+Outputs are writen in *outputs.json*.

-Please look at config.py for customization
+Please look at config.py for customization.

 ## Add a plugin